VirtoCommerce/vc-module-gdpr/docs/gdpr.md

 ## Purpose

-The GDPR module supplied by Virto is a tool allowing you to supply the customer with or delete their personal details from your online store.
+The GDPR module supplied by Virto is a tool allowing you to supply the customer with or remove their personal details, by anonymizing them, from your online store.
 It is perfectly in line with the General Data Protection Regulation (GDPR) that enables every individual to request their personal data stored on a website or demand to remove such at any time.

 ## What Is GDPR?

 The General Data Protection Regulation, or GDPR, is a regulation in the EU law that, basically, provides a right to a private individual residing in the EU to request their personal details stored with a third party at any time and, if applicable, to have them deleted from any third party website.
-To learn more on GDPR, please go [here](https://gdpr-info.eu/).
+To learn more about GDPR, please go [here](https://gdpr-info.eu/).

 ## What Does It Mean for You?